 The oldest core of the city is the Collegiate Church of Sant'Andrea, which later became the splendid Cathedral, famous for its grandiose façade decorated with slabs of white Luna marble alternating with black Colonnata marble.
 This majestic monument is located in Piazza Duomo, the beating heart of the city.

-Any visit to Carrara has to include a stop at the Castello Malaspina, a citadel that represents independence—from the hands of the bishops of Luni, specifically.
-During the 13th century, secular forces strengthened the village’s military organization by reinforcing the citadel.
-Over the centuries, the defense structure has transformed into a magnificent noble residence, and, since 1805, has been the headquarters of the Accademia di Belle Arti.
+Start your time in Carrara with a visit to Malaspina Castle, the fortress that represented the regaining of autonomy from the Luni bishops.
+In fact, in the 13th century, the secular forces promoted the village’s military organization by reinforcing the fortress itself.
+Over the centuries, the monument’s defensive purpose has been transformed into a wonderful noble residence, and since 1805 has been home to the Academy of Fine Arts.

-To understand the history and vocation of the city, a visit to the lovely Civic Museum of Marble (Museo Civico del Marmo) is a must.
-Open since 1982, the exhibition space comprises six internal sections and an external area that offers visitors and complex and fascinating look at the local heritage, beginning with Roman archaeology and history of the territory and leading up to depictions of the most innovative techniques of Modern sculpture in marble and in other materials.
+To learn more about the city’s history and vocation, have a look around the Civic Marble Museum.
+Opened in 1982, its exhibition space is divided into six internal sections and an external area that offer visitors a complex and fascinating insight into the local heritage, including Roman archaeology and the area’s history, in order to illustrate the most innovative techniques of modern sculpture in marble and other materials.

 For contemporary art enthusiasts, a visit to the MudaC - Museum of Arts in Carrara, housed inside the former convent of San Francesco, is a must.
 The museum is made up of works acquired by the municipality of Carrara over the course of the different editions of the International Sculpture Biennial since 1957 to today, from those received from private donations and from the works left in the cloister and made for the event “Designing the Marble”.
 Don’t miss CARMI - the Carrara and Michelangelo Museum, housed in Villa Fabbricotti, a nineteenth century building located inside Padula Park.